HoyLab-Rowan/pyRUQT/README.md

 ***Note: This is a placeholder for the release version that currently in progress.
 Full release of code coming later this month (August 2022)***

 This is the Python-based successor to the Rowan University Transport (RUQT) code.
-It is designed to provide a modular framework for calculating charge transport using non-equilibrium Green's functions built from multiconfigurational electronic structure methods.It can use both an optmized version of the orginial RUQT code (RUQT-Fortran) or the Atomic Simulation Engine (ASE) for transport calculations and is currently capable of performing NEGF-MCPDFT, NEGF-
+It is designed to provide a modular framework for calculating charge transport using non-equilibrium Green's functions built from multiconfigurational electronic structure methods.
+It can use both an optmized version of the orginial RUQT code (RUQT-Fortran) or the Atomic Simulation Engine (ASE) for transport calculations and is currently capable of performing NEGF-MCPDFT, NEGF-
 DFT (PySCF), and mixed method NEGF calculations (ex.
 MC-PDFT for extended molecule region and DFT for electrodes).
 Support for NEGF-RDM to come in furture
-(NEGF-RDM will require Maple with QC-Toolbox).
+(NEGF-RDM will require the Maple Quantum Chemistry Toolbox).

-Each currently supported engine type (ASE and RUQT-Fortran) offers a different approach to treating electrode-extended molecule interactions and coupling:
+Each currently supported NEGF engine type (ASE and RUQT-Fortran) offers a different approach to treating electrode-extended molecule interactions and coupling:

-1. ASE Transport Engine (default): Semi-infinite leads determined with an efficient decimation technique to determine Fermi level, device/electrode interactions, and coupling (see Paper #2).
+1. ASE Transport Engine: Semi-infinite leads determined with an efficient decimation technique to determine Fermi level, device/electrode interactions, and coupling (see Paper #2).
 Separate Hamiltonian and Overlap matrices for the extended molecule and repeating electrode blocks are used to construct the Green's functions.